Holiday in Patmos

 Furthermore, towards the north, on the road from Kambos to Geranòs in the Livadi plain, there is a large presence of very small enclosed communities devoted to spiritual retreat.
 It is believed that here, in the early nineteenth century, a veritable movement of ascetics, known as Kolivades, was determined to restore the Christian faith to its ancient origins.
 The traces of this curious group of hermits are still seen in Kathisma, near the beach of Lambi, in the retreat of St. George.

 Hora, the capital and historic center of Patmos, together with the Monastery and the Cave of the Apocalypse, have been under UNESCO protection since 1999.
 The Greek Parliament itself officially recognized Patmos as a Greek Holy Island.
 A favorite destination of Orthodox pilgrims throughout the year.
-This island is also very popular with hikers arriving with ships and gulets cruising the Dodecanese.
+This island is also very popular with hikers arriving with ships and gullets cruising the Dodecanese.

-It is built in Cycladic style with small houses interspersed with inner courtyards, galleries and narrow alleys dipped in lime.
+It is built in Cycladic style with small blue and white houses interspersed with inner courtyards, galleries and narrow alleys dipped in lime.
 All enclosed by the Medieval Fortress which coincides with the imposing Monastery of San Giovanni.
 The most important visit of Patmos is that of the majestic monastic complex dedicated to the Evangelist.
 For sure among the most sensational architectural wonders of the Aegean.
 Its foundation dates back to 1088 by the monk Christodoulos.
 From some traces, it seems that here an archaic temple dedicated to the goddess of hunting, Artemis, had been established.